Pezhvak/docker-ocserv/README.md

     certonly --standalone -m <email> -d <domain> -n --agree-tos
 ```

-Don't worry if you can't generate one, a fallback script will generate a self-signed certificate for you inside the container. the only difference is
+Don't worry if you can't create one, a fallback script will generate a self-signed certificate for you inside the container.
+The only difference is
 a warning message about certificate not being trusted (due to being self-signed) when logging in.

 ## STEP 2: Running Your Container